-bread gets its rise, not from yeast, but from 'baking soda' (bicarbonate of soda).
+Soda Bread, as its name implies, gets its rise, not from yeast, but from baking soda (bicarbonate of soda).

 only four ingredients, baking soda, flour (all purpose and/or whole wheat), salt, and buttermilk (or